Officials ask for fewer bookings as COVID, staffing shortages worsen King County jail conditions

 “Fear that someone may miss a court date is not a reason to keep them locked in a cell for days at a time; no showers, no phone calls, no windows, cold food, but that’s where we are right now,” said Elbert Aull, a public defender who works at the Maleng Regional Justice Center in Kent.
 “We’ve noticed an alarming, alarming decline in our in-custodied clients’ personal hygiene.”

-The proposal would largely prevent the booking of people accused of, but not yet charged with, offenses like burglary, car theft and drug dealing.
+The proposal would largely prevent the booking of people accused of offenses like burglary, car theft, failure to register as a sex offender and drug dealing.

 The county says that as of Tuesday, there are 61 positive coronavirus cases and 63 additional people in quarantine, out of the 1,372 currently in custody.
 That’s down from just two weeks ago when there were nearly 200 positive cases and nearly 250 in quarantine.